-This course is designed to prepare Animal health Technology (AHT) students to successfully complete the Canadian Association for Laboratory Animal Science provisional registration examination.
-The student will be instructed in special procedures involved in the maintenance and operation of an animal care facility.
-This will include: environmental control, monitoring animal health, maintaining animal and facility records, and procurement of feeds, supplies, and animals.
+This course is designed to prepare Animal Health Technology (AHT) students to successfully complete the Canadian Association for Laboratory Animal Science provisional registration examination.
+The student is instructed in special procedures involved in the maintenance and operation of an animal care facility.
+This includes: environmental control, monitoring animal health, maintaining animal and facility records, and procurement of feeds, supplies, and animals.
 Students are required to complete assigned periods of duty in the College's animal facility.
-Introductory techniques in laboratory animal anaesthesia and surgery are covered.
+Introductory techniques in laboratory animal anesthesia and surgery are covered.
 This course stresses compliance with the Canadian Council on Animal Care Guidelines.